Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This powerful unit is capable of cleaning not just the oxygen in your household but the surfaces, too.
 It reduces airborne allergens, so you can breathe easier using ionization and UV light.

-If you’re looking for a quiet motor that won’t make a ruckus, this is a great model to fit your needs.
+This is a great model to fit your needs if you’re looking for a quiet motor that won’t make a ruckus.
 It has an extremely quiet fan and motor so that you can relax in your home without the constant annoyance of ambient noise from your air purifier.
 Even though this is a great air purification system, this unit does have drawbacks.
 It might struggle to deal with powerful odors, which could be a dealbreaker for some people.

 Award: BEST FOR SANITIZATION